streamr-dev/streamr-client-protocol-js/PROTOCOL.md

 #### UnicastMessage

 A message addressed to a specific subscription.
 It contains a `StreamMessage` as a payload at the Message Layer level.
-The `StreamMessage` representation is also an array (nested in the `UnicastMessage` array) which is described in the Message Layer section.
+The `StreamMessage` representation is also an array (nested in the `UnicastMessage` array) which is described in the [StreamMessage](#streammessage) section.

 ```
 [version, type, subId, streamMessage]